tubalmartin/riloadr/README.md

      if the browser does not support Javascript, we can target in CSS images without an 'src' attribute and remove them from the document flow.
-     Riloadr and Modernizr will remove this 'no-js' class ASAP.
+     Riloadr and Modernizr will remove the 'no-js' class ASAP.
      HTML5 boilerplate uses this technique, so use it!
 -->
 <!--[if lt IE 7]> <html class="no-js lt-ie9 lt-ie8 lt-ie7" lang="en"> <![endif]-->